A ‘Sherlock’ Joke Almost Ended Up in ‘Avengers: Infinity War’

 Fans of Benedict Cumberbatch may have loved this!

 While doing commentary for Avengers: Infinity War, the brothers noted that they wanted to insert a Sherlock Holmes joke.
-The moment would have occurred when Tony Stark (Robert Downey, Jr) and Doctor Strange (Cumberbatch) are having a back-and-forth in the park .
+The moment would have occurred when Tony Stark (Robert Downey, Jr) and Doctor Strange (Cumberbatch) are having a back-and-forth in the park after they meet.

 “I should’ve said, ‘No sh*t, Sherlock….Everybody really wanted that joke,” one of the brothers said (via THR).